NVIDIA/deepops/workloads/bit/README.md

         * Specify an alternate continer URI or a local file (.sqsh for enroot, .sif for singularity) --cruntime <runtime>
         * Specify the container runtime.  enroot is the only support runtime currently.
+   -h|--help
+        * Provide a full list of options

 The script will lookup all of the available batch nodes on the system and launch a series of jobs on each.
+More options exist to use BIT on non-standard systems.
+Use the --help option for a full list of options.

 NOTE: For the Burn In Test, select the number of jobs (--count ) as 1 to run single node HPL on all available nodes within the cluster.

 All results are written to a directory under the results subdirectory.
 The launch script writes provides the location of that directory.
 For example:

 ```
-$ ./launch_hpl_experiment.sh -s dgxa100_80G  -c 5 --cruntime enroot
+$ ./launch_hpl_experiment.sh -s dgxa100_80G  -c 1 -i 5  --cruntime enroot

 Using contaner runtime enroot